iann838/ayolo/README.md

 If you like the tool, a **star** to this repository would be nice.

+## Bugs

+For bugs (e.g. `RuntimeError: cuda runtime error (59) : device-side assert triggered`) you can go over to this repo's issue tracker, specially on the closed ones, to see if it's been resolved or its workaround.
+If you are sure that the bug is not reported, feel free to open a new issue for that.

 ## Installation

 - Requires Python 3.7 (or whatever is supported by PyQt5)